LATEST STATUS OF THE PROPOSED DEVELOPMENT AT BKK

 We are not anti-development.
 We believe development should be suited to the land.
 Intensive development on or adjacent to the Class I landfill at BKK is entirely inappropriate – an understatement.

 The Class I landfill at BKK is an unlined, toxic hazardous waste landfill covering 195 acres and up to 595 feet deep.
 It is still considered one of California’s most dangerous landfills.
 Most of the toxic hazardous waste disposed of at BKK was liquid toxic waste disposed of by directly pumping it on to the ground and then covering it with a layer of municipal trash.
 That practice continued nearly daily for 12 years.
-According to the California Department to Toxic Substances Control the Class I landfill at BKK contains an estimated 3.4 million tons of toxic hazardous waste.
-According the U.S. Environmental Protection Agency, the total is 3.9 million tons.
+According to the California Department to Toxic Substances Control the Class I landfill at BKK contains over 5 million tons of toxic hazardous waste.

 Hotels or other forms of intensive development do not belong next to unlined, toxic hazardous waste landfills.